Page last updated on July 28, 2025 at 2:08 pm

 Why Indiana Avenue?

-This corridor has experienced one of the highest amounts of severe traffic collisions in recent years within Bloomington.
-Since 2018, there have been nine traffic collisions along this corridor resulting in severe injuries or fatalities.
+- This corridor has experienced one of the highest amounts of severe traffic collisions in recent years within Bloomington.
+Between 2018 and 2023, there have been nine traffic collisions along this corridor resulting in severe injuries or fatalities.
 With a codified goal of eliminating all traffic deaths and severe injuries on City of Bloomington roadways by 2039, there is a duty to act now to improve safety for all road users.

 Potential Benefits

-Accessibility and improved pedestrian crossings: In conjunction with a separate ongoing project aimed to improve pedestrian infrastructure along this corridor, this project will increase safety and accessibility for pedestrians crossing Indiana Avenue.
+- Accessibility: In conjunction with a separate ongoing project aimed to improve pedestrian infrastructure along this corridor, this project will construct ADA compliant infrastructure, such as curb ramps and adequately wide sidewalks.

 How to be involved?